-- 1) Table 25 is subject to the following: - h) Root stock survival water may only be taken after four consecutive days below the primary minimum flow - Water for root stock survival water must not be taken once the secondary minimum flow for root stock survival water purposes in Table 24A is reached - j) Root stock survival water in Table 24A is only available if there is no other practicable alternative source of water available - 2) The minimum flow will be applied at a gauging station(s) that is representative of the hydrological conditions of the proposed site of the point of take and any downstream flow recorder sites, as determined by the Regional Council.
+Table 28 is subject to the following:

+- a) Root stock survival water may only be taken after four consecutive days below the primary minimum flow. - b) Water for root stock survival water must not be taken once the secondary minimum flow for root stock survival water purposes in Table 28 is reached. - c) Root stock survival water in Table 28 is only available if there is no other practicable alternative source of water available. - 1) The minimum flow will be applied at a gauging station(s) that is representative of the hydrological conditions of the proposed site of the point of take and any downstream flow recorder sites, as determined by the regional council.

-- 3) The seven-day mean annual low flow (MALF) at flow recorder gauging site(s) will be determined using the lowest average river flow for any consecutive seven-day period for each year of record, based on a minimum of ten years of measured and/or simulated flow. - 4) If there is no flow information available, numerical modelling will be undertaken to determine long term trends for river levels from which MALF could be calculated.
+- 2) The seven-day mean annual low flow (MALF) at flow gauging site(s) will be determined using the lowest average river flow for any consecutive seven-day period for each year of record based on a minimum of ten years of measured and/or simulated flow. - 3) If there is no minimum flow information available numerical modelling will be undertaken to determine long term trends for river levels from which MALF could be calculated.